jamesguo71/re/final_project_report.md

 ### 4. A failed case when encountering branches

 Here is a C program that will either free a pointer or deference it based on an error condition.
-However, since the detector is not context-sensitive, it fails to notice that only when `abrt` is 0 that the pointer will be dereferenced.
+However, since the detector is not context-sensitive, it fails to notice that only when `abrt` is not 0 that the pointer will be dereferenced, but the `free` operation only happens when abrt is 0, which contradicts the previous condition, making the deref a non-violation.

 ```c
 #include <stdlib.h>